22

 Where?
 Filigrane, 40 Rue Vivienne, Paris 2nd.

-The Noucha: An elegant and cosy haven in the 16th arrondissement
+The Noucha, an elegant, cosy haven in the 16th arrondissement

 Why?
 In the heart of the 16th arrondissement, Hôtel Noucha feels like a grand family home, with its soft, hushed interiors.
 In this reimagined townhouse, mouldings blend seamlessly with sleek contemporary furniture and each room tells its own visual story.
 The sun-drenched brasserie offers seasonal French cuisine and the intimate bar carries the spirit of a private lounge.
 With a caring and attentive team, the hotel provides a quiet, sophisticated luxurious atmosphere for a tailor-made experience.
 Just steps away from the Eiffel Tower and Roland-Garros, Le Noucha stands out as a chic, elegant and quintessential Parisian haven.